abidgulshahid/abidgulshahid/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Software Engineer and Freelance Bug Hunter
+- 🔭 I’m currently working as a Senior Software Engineer, Cyber Security Engineer and a founder of a service based company, British Bytes.
 - 🌱 I’m currently learning & exploring the field of Blockchain Security and Reverse Engineering in detail.
 - 👯 I’m looking to collaborate on anything related to Offensive Security
 - 🤔 I’m looking for help with tooling and automation for Auditing